Periodically, I get questions about why I write The Boat Galley, how much time I spend on it and also how it is supported.

 You’re right.
 The Boat Galley is free to read.
 I didn’t want to set it up as a members-only site where readers had to pay for a “subscription” or be asked to donate.
 I wanted every bit of information that’s here on the site to be free to read, print or save as a PDF.

 But that doesn’t mean that there aren’t ways to earn.
 There are some ads on the site, I’m sure you’ve noticed.
 And I have some affiliate links.
-And yes, I promote my cookbook (sold elsewhere) and maybe I’ll write and sell some ebooks.
+And yes, I promote my cookbook (sold elsewhere).

 Affiliate links.
 A lot of people aren’t familiar with affiliate links, so I’ll explain them in a little more detail.
 In fact, a couple of readers have recently asked on Facebook or in comments if I had affiliate links so they could support the site . . . and then other people asked “what are affiliate links and how do I use them?” . . . and so I thought I should explain.

 An “affiliate link” is a link to a product or company, where the company pays me a small commission when someone buys something after clicking on that link.
 For example, if you click on a link to a product at West Marine or Amazon, and then buy something there (even if it’s not the product you first clicked on), I get a small commission.
 There is NO extra cost to the purchaser.
-Several of the merchants whose products I link to have affiliate programs, but not all.
-And I have no way of knowing who makes purchases.
+Several of the merchants whose products I link to have affiliate programs, but not all (there is a list of companies that I am an affiliate of at the bottom of the sidebar on the right side of every post).
+I have no way of knowing who makes purchases.

-I want to be upfront about the fact that I do make part of my living through affiliate programs, but I also want to state that I don’t choose to write about a product just because I might earn something.
+I want to be upfront about the fact that I do make some money through affiliate programs, but I also want to state that I don’t choose to write about a product or give it a favorable review just because I might earn something.
 In fact, there are lots of products that I could provide an affiliate link to, but don’t because I know you can find it cheaper at a big-box store and say so.
+And I’m not going to recommend a product that I don’t think is worth purchasing!

 The Bottom Line